 - 1 pound asparagus, trimmed and halved crosswise, cut in half lengthwise if thick*

-- 1 pound oyster mushrooms or hen of the woods mushrooms, stems removed
+- 1 pound oyster mushrooms or hen of the woods mushrooms or a combination, stems removed*

 - 2 tablespoons extra virgin olive oil

 - 1 tablespoon grass fed organic butter (use olive oil for vegan)